LightDE: A Lightweight Method for Eliminating Dangling Pointers: Evaluation

 \subsubsection{Runtime Overhead}

 Figure \ref{fig:sepcTime} shows the runtime overhead introduced by LightDE in each project.
-When eliminating only heap and global dangling pointers, the geometric mean of the runtime overhead introduced by LightDE is 3.76\%.
-When eliminating all dangling pointers, including heap, stack, and global dangling pointers, the geometric mean of the runtime overhead is 8.66\%.
-It is worth noting that the additional time or memory overhead introduced by LightDE in some projects is far below 0.01\%.
+When only the heap and global pointers are considered, LightDE introduces an additional geometric mean runtime overhead of 3.76\% compared to the unprotected original program.
+When considering all pointers, including heap, stack, and global pointers, LightDE introduces an additional geometric mean runtime overhead of 8.66\% compared to the unprotected original program.
+It is worth noting that the time or memory overhead introduced by LightDE in some projects is far below 0.01\%.
 To calculate the geometric mean, we set the overhead for these projects to 1\% in this paper.

-As shown in Figure \ref{fig:sepcTime}, when LightDE eliminates only heap and global dangling pointers, the additional runtime overhead introduced in most projects is very low.
+As shown in Figure \ref{fig:sepcTime}, when LightDE considers only heap and global pointers, the runtime overhead introduced in most projects is very low.
 However, we also observed significant runtime overhead in the 471.omnetpp and 483.xalancbmk projects.
 The reason for this is that these projects are memory allocation-intensive applications.
-These two programs frequently allocate and release memory, requiring frequent maintenance of the hash table and the lock-free queue \cite{valois1995lock}, which leads to significant performance overhead.
-As shown in Figure \ref{fig:sepcTime}, when LightDE eliminates stack, heap, and global dangling pointers, the additional runtime overhead increases.
+These two projects frequently allocate and release memory, requiring frequent maintenance of the hash table and the lock-free queue, which leads to significant performance overhead.
+As shown in Figure \ref{fig:sepcTime}, when LightDE considers all pointers, including stack, heap, and global pointers, the runtime overhead increases.
 This is because our method requires the original thread of the program to store the memory addresses of stack pointers in our designed data structure and notify our thread to remove the corresponding local pointers upon function exit.
-For example, in the 453.povray and 473.astar projects, the frequent function entry and exit caused relatively high additional runtime overhead.
-Overall, the additional time overhead introduced by LightDE remains very low.
+For example, in the 453.povray and 473.astar projects, the frequent function entry and exit caused relatively high runtime overhead.